Worried about twin expenses? Learn how to beat the cost of twins — a must for the twin mom who wants to save money with two babies!

 Extra perks with hiring a nanny include:

 - You can negotiate your nanny’s pay depending on her duties.
-For instance, some nannies double as a cleaning lady or offer to drive your babies around.
+For instance, some nannies are willing to clean your home or offer to drive your babies around.
 You can reduce or cut these duties to lower her rate.

 4. Change your work schedule

-Whether you hire with a nanny or sign up with a day care, consider changing your work schedule to lessen your childcare needs.
-By changing your work schedule, you might be able to cut the time your twins are with other people.
+Whether you hire a nanny or sign up with a day care, consider changing your work schedule to lessen your childcare needs.
+By changing your work schedule, you might be able to cut the time your twins are in the care of other people.